 Chemistry Professor Jobs in USA with Visa Sponsorship

-Chemistry professors qualify for H-1B, O-1, and EB-2 NIW visas based on their advanced degrees and specialized expertise.
+Chemistry professors qualify for H-1B visa, O-1, and EB-2 NIW visas based on their advanced degrees and specialized expertise.
 Universities typically sponsor H-1B visas for tenure-track positions, while distinguished professors may pursue O-1 visas for extraordinary ability or EB-2 NIW for permanent residence without employer sponsorship.
 For detailed occupation requirements, see the O*NET profile.

 See All Chemistry Professor Jobs